cs3216/cs3216.github.io/coursework/project/index.md

 ## Progress Reports

-Each team will be required to submit a progress report on **16 Oct 2017**.
+Each team will be required to submit a progress report on **15 Oct 2018**.
 The progress report should include (at least) the following:

 1. Application prototype.
-Minimally as functional as what was achieved in Assignment 1.
+Minimally as functional as what was achieved in Assignment 3.
 2. Is your project on schedule according to the milestones and timelines submitted in the initial project proposal?
 If you are on schedule, great!
 If not, why not?
 What is your team doing about the slip in your project schedule?
 3. What were the problems/difficulties your team has encountered?
 How have you overcome them, or what plans do you have to overcome them?
 4. Any changes to the application since the initial project proposal?
 5. Assuming that your team has already deployed a prototype of your application, how has the response been?
 Any other new insights, plans or strategies your team has come out with?
 6. Updated project schedule: milestones and timeline.

-A second progress report will be due on **30 Oct 2017**.
+A second progress report will be due on **29 Oct 2018**.
 The contents of which would be similar to the first progress report.
-In addition, each team will also given a 6-minute presentation of its progress during class and the grade will be obtained by peer-judging.
 Please try to keep your reports to within two pages, or a maximum of 3 pages if you really must.

 ## Final Project Presentation

+On **5 Nov 2018** (Mon), each team will make a presentation to the rest of the class on your project.
+This session will be another round of peer-appraisal by your peers.
+Your goal is to convinced your fellow coursemates that you project is really cool and you have done a lot of work and great work.
+Think of it as round 2 of your innovation seminar, but you are selling your own dog food.

+## SoC STePs

-On the last week of class, we will be holding a 4-hour poster session in the SoC student foyer on **15 Nov 2017** (Wednesday) from 6.30 to 10.30 pm as part of the School of Computing Term Projects Showcase (STePS).
+On the last week of class, we will be holding a 4-hour poster session in the SoC student foyer on **14 Nov 2018** (Wednesday) from 6.30 to 10.30 pm as part of the School of Computing Term Projects Showcase (STePS).

 Each team is to prepare an A1-sized poster.
 The judges and other members of the SoC and NUS will turn up for the "show and tell".
 You should treat this session as a trade show to sell your projects as you will get a large percentage of your grading from "other people" - NUS staff, students, alumni, guests - who turn up at your booth.
 So your final grade depends very much on your show and tell in this session.
 Be creative.
 Collaterals are encouraged but note that these will be on your own expenses.